rxaviers/globalize-webpack-plugin/README.md

 *cldr* (optional) a *Function* taking one argument: locale, a *String*; returning an *Object* with the CLDR data for the passed locale.
 Defaults to the entire supplemental data plus the entire main data for the *developmentLocale*.
 On the development mode, this content is served on runtime.
 On production mode, this content is used for precompiling the final bundle.

 *messages* (optional) tells the plugin where to find messages for a certain locale.

+*timeZone* (optional) a *Function* that returns an *Object* with IANA time zone data. an *Object* with the IANA time zone data.
+Defaults to the entire IANA time zone data from [iana-tz-data](https://github.com/rxaviers/iana-tz-data) package.
+On the development mode, this content is served on runtime.
+On production mode, this content is used for precompiling the final bundle.

 *output* is the name scheme of the built files.